MuntashirAkon/AppManager/README.md

 - One-click operations
 - Logcat viewer
 - [Profiles](https://muntashirakon.github.io/AppManager/en/#x1-710002.5) (including presets for quick debloating)
-- View app usage along with mobile and wifi data usage
-- Open app in Aurora Store or in your F-Droid client
+- Open app in Aurora Store or in your favourite F-Droid client
-- Sign APK files before installing them
+- Sign APK files with custom signatures before installing
 - Backup encryption: OpenPGP via OpenKeychain, RSA (hybrid encryption with AES) and AES.

 ### Root/ADB-only features

-- Revoke permissions considered dangerous by Android
+- Revoke runtime (AKA dangerous) and development permissions
-- Deny or ignore app ops
+- Change mode of any app op
-- Display/kill/force-stop running processes/apps
+- Display/kill/force-stop running apps or processes
 - Clear app data or app cache
+- View/change net policy
+- Control battery optimization

 ### Root-only features

 - Block any activities, broadcast receivers, services, or providers of an app with native import/export as well as Watt and Blocker import support
 - View/edit/delete shared preferences of any app
 - Back up/restore apps with data, rules and extras (such as permissions, battery optimization, SSAID, etc.)
-- System configuration, blacklisted or whitelisted apps
+- View system configurations including blacklisted or whitelisted apps, permissions, etc.
-- View/change SSAID, net policy, battery optimization
+- View/change SSAID

 …and many more!
 This single app combines the features of 5 or 6 apps any tech-savvy person needs!